Luciana Aymar: Public image and legacy

 Luciana Aymar has received extensive media coverage in Argentina, Chile and around the world.
 A 2016 documentary film titled "Lucha: Playing the Impossible" tells the story of her development and her successes as a field hockey star, first in Argentina and then on the world stage.
 The title is a play on words: Lucha is both Luciana's nickname as well as the Spanish word for "fight".

-In the city of Rosario, Argentina, Luciana Aymar's hometown, there is a stadium--designed for field hockey and with a seating capacity of 12,000 spectators--named "Estadio Mundialista Luciana Aymar."
+In the city of Rosario, Argentina, Luciana Aymar's hometown, there is a stadium—designed for field hockey and with a seating capacity of 12,000 spectators—named "Estadio Mundialista Luciana Aymar."
 The stadium was built for the purpose of hosting the 2010 Women's Field Hockey World Cup.

+She currently lives in Chile with her husband and two children.